Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Background

 \subsection{Existing TGP Implementations}

 Several TGP libraries have been developed in the past decade, exhibiting varying levels of computational efficiency, scalability, and extensibility.

-\edit{ DEAP~\cite{fortin2012deap} and gplearn~\cite{stephens2015gplearn} are representative CPU-based libraries for genetic programming.
+{ DEAP~\cite{fortin2012deap} and gplearn~\cite{stephens2015gplearn} are representative CPU-based libraries for genetic programming.
 DEAP is designed for extensibility and supports a wide range of evolutionary algorithms with customizable operators and multiprocessing, whereas gplearn focuses on symbolic regression and classification and employs joblib to parallelize evaluations across CPU cores.
-In contrast, Operon~\cite{burlacu2020operon} is a modern CPU-based library that incorporates advanced parallel computing techniques to improve computational efficiency.
-Its C++ implementation exploits population-level parallelism through Intel Threading Building Blocks and data-level parallelism through SIMD vectorization, providing notable acceleration compared with earlier CPU-based GP libraries. }
+In contrast, Operon~\cite{burlacu2020operon} is a modern CPU-based library that incorporates advanced parallel computing techniques to improve computational efficiency. \edit{ Its C++ implementation exploits population-level parallelism through Taskflow~\cite{huang2021taskflow} and data-level parallelism through SIMD vectorization, which provides notable acceleration compared with earlier CPU-based GP libraries. } }

 To improve computational efficiency, several libraries have sought to take advantage of GPU acceleration.
 KarooGP~\cite{staats2017karoogp} and TensorGP~\cite{baeta2021tensorgp} are built on the TensorFlow framework.
 KarooGP constructs static computation graphs for each GP individual and executes them using TensorFlow’s graph execution model.
 This design incurs substantial overhead due to repeated compilation, significantly slowing down execution.
 TensorGP adopts eager execution to avoid compilation, but still lacks fine-grained control over GPU resources.
 Combined with Python-level overhead and TensorFlow's abstraction cost, the resulting performance remains suboptimal.